How to Book Free Mini Stopovers (Less than 24 Hours) at No Extra Cost

 Conclusion

-I hardly ever book direct flights anymore and always try to include stopovers that are as interesting as possible.
-It only gets tricky when you’ve seen Atlanta, Philadelphia, New York & others at some point.
+I hardly ever book direct flights anymore and always try to include mini-stopovers that are as interesting as possible.
+It only gets tricky when you’ve already been to Atlanta, Philadelphia, New York & others at some point.
 But even then, interesting alternatives can often be found.

 Write a comment